tusharsadhwani/blog/src/pages/post/ast.md

 ## So what is an AST?

+It's short for Abstract Syntax Tree.
 In programmer terms, "ASTs are a programmatic way to understand the structure of your source code".
 But to understand what that really means, we must first understand a few things about the structure of a computer program.

 The programs that you and I write in our language of choice is usually called the "source code", and I'll be referring to it as such in this article.